 - Presenting impaired driving prevention information to a group such as school classes, civic groups, and church groups, in a face to face setting or in a public forum. - Presenting impaired driving prevention information through a media outlet such as TV, radio, newspaper, magazine article or at a local fair or festival. - Phantom Checkpoint Officers set up signs and prepare to conduct a regular checkpoint without actually moving into the roadway and conducting the checkpoint.
 Officers may repeat this procedure more than once and at several locations during the shift.
 This activity will give the impression that sobriety checkpoints are everywhere while educating the public that the police will catch the people who are driving impaired.

 MEDIA PLAN

 Crackdown Period

-The Impaired Driving National Enforcement Crackdown - dates determined by the National Highway Traffic Safety Administration
+The Impaired Driving National Enforcement Crackdown - dates determined by the National Highway Traffic Safety Administration a media campaign to coordinate with the enforcement efforts.
+The media campaign shall include an enforcement message.

 State Mandated Blitzes